Dads best ever birthday present He will think of you all summer long

 Fresh garlic

-Your favourite vegetable or spice
+Your favourite vegetable and spice

 1 pkt of plain chapattis